raghav-2408/C-code/main.md

 ```

-# Palindrone and its lenght, ASCII
+# Palindrone and its length, ASCII

 ```c
 // Online C compiler to run C program online